Journal Institution of Locomotive Engineers

 mileage.
 In his view there were at least four reasons, three of which were

-quoted in the Paper, that could be put forward to suggest that mIleage was
+quoted in the Paper, that could be put forward to suggest that mileage was

 measure of making good wear and tear, and that measure was the mileage run;